 Water Smartweed is an extremely variable species.
-Water Smartweed is a native, prostrate to erect perennial aquatic forb growing from 1 to 3-1/2 feet tall.
+It is a native, prostrate to erect perennial aquatic forb growing from 1 to 3-1/2 feet tall.
 It can be found as a floating or a terrestrial plant, with several flowering stems.
-Stems nodes may be enlarged and have a brownish-purple color and hair, where the leaf joins.
+Stem nodes may be enlarged and have a brownish-purple color and hair, where the leaf joins.

-The leaves are alternate, much longer than wide, up to 8 inches x 3 inches, lanceolate to ovate, with smooth margins, tapering to a pointed tip, the leaf base tapered to rounded, sometimes slightly heart-shaped, and with a short stout stalk that forms a sheath at the stem (an ocrea), although some leaves, particularly upper leaves, may be without a stalk.
-The upper leaf surface does not have the darker trianglar or crescent shaped blotch.
-The ocrea is tan to dark brown, cylindric in shape with truncate to oblique margins.
-Margins may or may not have fine ciliate hairs.
-The ocrea surface is sometime smooth but usually with appressed dense hairs, without glands.
+The leaves are alternate, much longer than wide, up to 8 inches x 3 inches, lanceolate (broadest in the lower half) to ovate, with smooth margins, tapering to a pointed tip, the leaf base tapered to rounded, sometimes slightly heart-shaped, and with a short stout stalk that forms a sheath at the stem (an ocrea), although some leaves, particularly upper leaves, may be without a stalk.
+The upper leaf surface does not have the darker triangular or crescent shaped blotch as found on P.maculosa.
 Leaf blade margins are usually smooth, but sometimes undulating, and have rough forward curving short stiff hair (antrorse hair); surfaces are green on both sides, although the upper surface may have appressed hairs.
 Underside mid-veins are very prominent.
+The leaf stem ocrea is tan to dark brown, cylindric in shape with truncate to oblique margins.
+Ocrea margins may or may not have fine ciliate hairs.
+The ocrea surface is sometimes smooth but usually with appressed dense hairs, without glands.

 The inflorescence is one or two terminal spikes that vary from cone shaped to cylindric in shape, 3/4 to 6 inches long.
-It is not interrupted except perhaps near its base.
+It is not interrupted as in P. punctata except perhaps near its base.

 The flowers are about 1/16 inch wide, consisting of 5 rosy-pink tepals (sepals and petals combined) that form a cup shape, each bluntly rounded at the tip.
 Tepals are united at their bases for 1/3 their length.
-Tepals have prominent veins but without the anchor shape.
+Tepals have prominent veins but without the anchor shape as found in P. lapathifolia.
 The perianth is without hair or glands.
 There are 5 stamens with pink anthers that may be exserted from the cup or contained within, and two styles that are united for 2/3 rds of their length.
 Flowers may be bisexual or male and female flowers may be on separate plants.
 The upper part of the flowering stem turns darker, to a purplish-brown with maturity.

-Seed: Fertile flowers produce an ovoid, somewhat flattened dark colored seed.
+Seed: Fertile flowers produce an ovoid, somewhat flattened dark colored seed 2.2-3 × 1.8-2.6 mm in size.
 They may be shiny or dull, with a smooth surface or very minutely glandular.